 - Be at 200 percent of the poverty level or below (equivalent to the Medicaid eligibility requirement)

-- Live in one of the three counties where services are currently offered: Baker, Clay and Duval
+- Live in one of the two counties where services are currently offered: Baker and Duval

 The model has been identified as successfully impacting key outcomes in maternal and child health, child maltreatment, child development, school readiness, family socio-economic status and injuries, crime and domestic violence.

 The Jacksonville NFP Project is part of Florida’s Maternal, Infant and Early Childhood Home Visiting (MIECHV) Program.
-Funding for the state’s MIECHV program was provided as part of the federal Affordable Care Act (ACA) through the Human Resources and Services Administration.
+Funding for the state’s MIECHV program is provided through the Human Resources and Services Administration.
 The intent of the initiative is to equip parents and caregivers with the knowledge, skills and tools to assist their children in being healthy, safe and ready to succeed in school.

 The NEFL Nurse-Family Partnership program, which began in 2008, has been recognized in the community and by the Nurse-Family Partnership National Service office for outstanding all-around performance and implementation of the model.